Remote OpenClaw Blog

 How to Combine These Skills

 You do not need to install all ten at once.
 Start with the skills that match your immediate pain points.
-A reasonable starting set for a new Next.js project would be:
+A reasonable starting set for a new Next.js project is the top four on this list:

 openclaw skill install nextjs-app-router-patterns